How to Build a Shed

 Typically, you will need to have certain information that you can provide to the appropriate government official before they will issue you a building permit.

-#3 - Building Your Shed from Plans?
+3. Building from Plans?

 Trying to build a shed without a set of plans is a lot like trying to make a cake without a recipe.
 The only possible outcome is a complete disaster and a lot of wasted money.